pmean/introduction-to-sql/modules/5508-07-assignments.md

 Q3.
 Display all the pk1 values for patients 64 and older.

 Q4.
 There are 100 patients with baseline values but no values at one year.
 Use a left join to identify these patients.
-Print the ids of the first ten of these patients.
+Print the ids only for values of 130 or less.

 Q5.
 Compute the intersection of the ids from acupuncture_baseline_results and acupuncture_one_year_results.
-Display the first ten rows of data only.
+Print the ids only for values of 130 or less.

 Q6.
 Compute the union of the ids from acupuncture_baseline_results and acupuncture_one_year_results.
-Display the first ten rows of data only.
+Print the ids only for values of 130 or less.

 Q7.
 In a previous question, you were asked to list the first ten ids that were in acupuncture_baseline_results but not in acupuncture_one_year_results.
 Use the set operator “minus” to achieve the same goal.
 Note: for SQLite, use “except” instead of “minus”.
+Print the ids only for values of 130 or less.

 Warning!
 The names of the various acupuncture tables and the names of the fields (columns/variables) in each table are tricky and inconsistent.
 For example, some fields use the abbreviation "grp" and others spell it out completely as "group".
 Refer to [this page][git1] for a description of the data files.
 [git1]: https://github.com/pmean/introduction-to-sql/blob/master/data/acupuncture-data-dictionary.md